kelvinsanchez15/100-days-of-code/r2-log.md

 ### R2D57
 I've testing Tailwind CSS for the first time by making a Landing Page, so far I like how intuitive its API is and how fast you can make fully custom desings.

+### R2D58
+I had a job interview yesterday for a Front End position, It was a pretty good experience and it felt very natural.
+I just need to wait for results (there are several steps).